 How do you balance work and a social life?

-Not a strong point for me.
-The nature of the beast means it’s hard to get down the local working man’s club for bingo on a Thursday night but a balance of work and pleasure is struck by burying your head in WWE’s weekly programming.
+This is not a strong point for me.
+It's hard to get down the local working man’s club for bingo on a Thursday night but a balance of work and pleasure is struck by burying my head in WWE’s weekly programming.

 What are your top 3 trainer tips?